Social assistance in Ireland

 dependants.
 The SW 19 Rates of Payment

-Booklet, published by the Department of Social Protection every year,
+Booklet, published by the Department of Employment Affairs and Social

 Protection every year, details the amount of money payable for each scheme and the amount that will be awarded to your dependants.

 If you wish to apply for a social welfare payment, you should contact your Intreo Centre or Social Welfare Branch Office or Citizens Information Centre for an application form and an information leaflet.
-Fill out the correct application form and return it to the Department of Social Protection.
+Fill out the correct application form and return it to the Department of Employment Affairs and Social Protection.
 The return address is printed on the application form.